 - Team High School

-The UFT and the Department of Education worked together in the fall of 2016 to revise the teacher evaluation system.
-Starting this year, your final rating is determined by a matrix that renders your final rating as Highly Effective, Effective, Developing or Ineffective according to two measures: Measures of Student Learning — assessments that measure your students’ academic progress — and Measures of Teacher Practice (MOTP).
+If you are a teacher who is covered by the DOE’s teacher evaluation system known as “Advance,” your final rating is determined by a matrix that renders your final rating as Highly Effective, Effective, Developing or Ineffective, according to two measures: Measures of Student Learning — assessments that measure your students’ academic progress — and Measures of Teacher Practice (MOTP).
 You’ll receive your final overall rating by Sept.
-1, 2017.
+1, 2018.

 Under Measures of Teacher Practice, teachers engage in a cycle of observation, feedback and reflection with their principal or other evaluator.
-Here are some things you should know about this component of your rating starting in the 2017–18 school year.
+Here are some things you should know about this component of your rating.

 Formal observations are those that last a full period, are scheduled by mutual agreement between you and your evaluator, and involve individual pre- and post-observation conferences with your evaluator.
 The post-observation conference serves as the feedback component of the observation cycle.
 The pre-observation conference must be conducted within 20 school days preceding the observation, and the post-observation conference must be conducted within 20 school days following the observation.